-Binoculars get you closer to the action or to the nature around you but not all of us want to carry around big heavy binoculars.
+Binoculars get you closer to the action or the nature around you but not all of us want to carry around big heavy binoculars.
 For those of us who like to travel light, compact binoculars are a great choice.
 This guide covers the most important features to look for when choosing compact binoculars.
-We’ve also included our Top 4 Compact Binoculars for 2016.
+We’ve also included our Top 3 Compact Binoculars for 2022.

 Why Choose Compact Binoculars?